 Further information about how your marital status can affect your

-social welfare office.
-Staff will be happy to explain your entitlements and
+local social welfare office.
+Staff can explain your entitlements and help

 to fill in forms.
-In the case of Supplementary Welfare Allowance, you should
+In the case of Supplementary Welfare Allowance, contact the